What are some common mistakes when making double shot coffee at home and how to avoid them?

 It is important to note that the fineness or coarseness of the grind can vary depending on the type of bean and roast level you are using.
 Darker roasts often require a finer grind while lighter roasts may need a coarser grind.
 To ensure you’re using the correct size for your brew method, it’s wise to invest in an adjustable grinder or purchase pre-ground beans from your local specialty store.

-See also What is drip coffee?
+See also What is regular French press coffee?

 Using an incorrect size for your brewing method can cause over-extraction or under-extraction which will lead to an inferior cup of coffee.
 Over-extracted coffee can be bitter and acidic while under-extracted coffee will taste sour and weak.
 To avoid this problem it is important to use the correct size for your specific brewing method in order to get the best flavor from your beans.